Are you an adviser? Go to Unbiased Pro

 One of the main benefits of a pension vs an ISA is that you get income tax relief on any money you invest.

-For example, if you are a basic rate taxpayer (20%) and you want to add £1,000 to your pension, you would contribute £800 yourself and HMRC would add an additional £200 in tax relief.
+For example, if you are a basic rate taxpayer (20%) and you want to add £1,000 to your pension, you would contribute £800 yourself, and HMRC would add an additional £200 in tax relief.

-On the other hand, there is no upfront tax relief available when putting money into an ISA.
+In contrast, there is no upfront tax relief available when putting money into an ISA.

-Instead the benefit comes from tax-free growth on investments and withdrawals.
+Instead, the benefit comes from tax-free growth on investments and withdrawals.
 This means if you wanted to save £1,000 into your ISA, you would have to directly contribute the full £1,000.

 What are the investment limits?